 This creates 50% less motion blur.
 This includes regular and overclocked 120Hz.

 This results in approximately 8 pixels of motion blur during 960 pixels/sec motion.

-The backlight is strobed briefly, once per refresh, eliminating sample-and-hold.
+The backlight is strobed briefly, once per refresh, for low persistence.

 With LightBoost, 120fps @ 120Hz has 85% to 92% less motion blur than 60Hz.